Manqoba-stack/Loanjet/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 Contact
-If you have any questions or need assistance, please contact Your Name.
+If you have any questions or need assistance, please contact Your Manqoba Makhoba, manyoba1997@gmail.com.

 Acknowledgments
 Special thanks to the open-source community and all the libraries and tools that made this project possible.